A man writing something down in a notebook

 Best for: Small businesses or freelancers needing easy vendor payments

 Melio is a payments platform that helps small businesses manage bills, approvals, and vendor payments in one place.
-It syncs with QuickBooks Online, QuickBooks Desktop, and Xero, so bills, credits, and payment status stay up-to-date across systems without manual entry.
+It syncs with QuickBooks Online, QuickBooks Desktop, and Xero, so bills, credits, and payment status stay up to date across systems without manual entry.
 Teams can assign roles and permissions, set approval steps, and manage payments from the web or mobile app.

-Users report that payments through Melio often take three to four days to arrive, not including weekends.
+However, some report that payments through Melio often take three to four days to arrive, not including weekends.
 There’s an option to receive funds faster for a fee, but many find this workaround less than ideal.G2

 Key features:

-• AI-powered auto bill capture: Collects bills automatically through a dedicated “Bills Inbox;” each business gets a unique Melio email address where invoices can be forwarded, and the system uses AI to scan and upload them into your dashboard
+• AI-powered auto bill capture: Collects bills automatically through a dedicated “Bills Inbox.”
+Each business gets a unique Melio email address where invoices can be forwarded, and the system uses AI to scan and upload them into your dashboard.

-• Recurring bill scheduling: Sets up payments to recur on a schedule (weekly, monthly, etc.), and batches multiple bills for the same vendor into a single transaction in just a few clicks
+• Recurring bill scheduling: Sets up payments to recur on a schedule (weekly, monthly, etc.), and batches multiple bills for the same vendor into a single transaction in just a few clicks.

-• International payments and contractor tax compliance: Supports payments to global vendors in over 80 countries Melio - Help in their preferred currency and also helps with tax-form collection (e.g., W-9) for contractors and syncs data for end-of-year 1099 filings
+• International payments and contractor tax compliance: Supports payments to global vendors in over 80 countries Melio - Help in their preferred currency and also helps with tax-form collection (e.g., W-9) for contractors and syncs data for end-of-year 1099 filings.

 Plans and pricing: Melio - Pricing